Josh Krienke

 Mathematician - Musician - Minnesotan

 Josh also has a deep love and commitment for teaching math.
-He has spent the last two years as a math tutor in various capacities, including as a Bard course tutor, Bard one-on-one tutor, Bard math study room tutor, and a private tutor.
+He has spent the first year at the UNL as a graduate teaching assistant where he has taught Calc 1 and Linear Algebra recitations.
+He also has a history of tutoring through various programs at Bard College since his sophomore year of undergrad.
 He prides himself on being a patient teacher, and for leaving space for questions and curiosity.
 His goal is for students to leave sessions with just as much intuition for solving further problems as they have clarity on how to apply the tools necessary to solve the problems at hand.

 In the Summer of 2024 I worked with John Lind on exploring the relationships between knots and graph Laplacians.
 By taking the dual graph of an orientable, planar surface with a knot as its boundary (assigning regions to vertices of the graph and crosses to edges of the graph), one can take the graph Laplacian of the dual graph, and by deleting a number of rows and columns equal to 1 plus the number of tracer circuits used to obtain a planar surface, recover a Seifert Matrix of the knot.
 We discovered this relationship shortly before finding a suite of papers by Daniel Silver and Susan Williams which proved these results in 2018.
 From there, we pivoted and worked on proving the result at the level of homology and applying the relationship between graph Laplacians and Seifert Matrices to reframe results about the order of the first homology group of the n-fold cyclic branched cover of the knot complement in terms of graph Laplacians.